fingerprintjs/fingerprintjs/contributing.md

 // No!
 Will be converted to `const var4 = {}; var4.bar = 'foo'`.
 const var4 = { [Enum.Member]: 'foo' }
 ```

+Avoid using `navigator.userAgent` or similar APIs, as they are frequently spoofed.
+Instead, for code that makes decisions based on browser name and version, use the functions available in [src/utils/browser.ts](src/utils/browser.ts).
+However, in tests, for greater reliability, use `navigator.userAgent` through the functions in [tests/utils/index.ts](tests/utils/index.ts).

 The `include` parameter of `tsconfig.json` files may contain only the entry files and the `.d.ts` files.